researchwiseai/pulse-ts/README.md

 # pulse-ts

-The TypeScript client for using the RWAI Pulse API
+TypeScript client for the RWAI Pulse API.

 ## Requirements